paulggin/qutip-superconducting-simulation/README.md

 QuTiP simulates this with two solvers:

 - `qt.sesolve` integrates the Schrodinger equation for unitary dynamics.
-- `qt.mesolve` integrates the Lindblad master equation with one collapse operator per dissipation channel.
+- `qt.mesolve` integrates the Lindblad master equation with one collapse operator per dissipation mechanism.

 ---